The Treasure of the Sierra Madre (film): Plot

-The two vagrants encounter an old man named Howard in a flophouse.
+All but penniless, the pair encounter an old man named Howard in a flophouse.
 A loquacious ex-miner, he talks to them about gold prospecting and the perils of striking it rich.
-Dobbs and Curtin run into McCormick at a cantina, and collect their back wages after a bar fight.
+Dobbs and Curtin run into McCormick at a cantina and collect their back wages after a bar fight.
 When Dobbs hits a small jackpot in the lottery, he, Curtin and Howard have enough money to buy supplies to go prospecting in the interior.

-Departing Tampico by train, the three help repulse a bandit attack led by "Gold Hat".
-North of Durango, the trio head into the remote Sierra Madre mountains.
-Howard proves to be the hardiest and most knowledgeable of the three.
-After several days of arduous travel, he spots gold the others had missed.
+Departing Tampico by train, the trio helps repulse a bandit attack led by their leader, Gold Hat.
+North of Durango, they head into the remote Sierra Madre mountains, where Howard proves to be the hardiest and most knowledgeable of them.
+After several days of arduous travel, he spots gold that the others had missed.

-The men toil under harsh conditions and amass a fortune in placer gold.
+The men toil under harsh conditions, eventually amassing a fortune through placer mining.
 But as the gold piles up, Dobbs becomes increasingly distrustful of the other two.
-The men agree to divide the gold dust immediately and hide their shares.
+The men agree to divide their diggings immediately and hide their shares.

-On a supply trip to Durango, Curtin is spotted making purchases by a Texan named Cody.
-Cody secretly follows Curtin back to the encampment.
-When he confronts the three men, they lie about what they are doing there, but he is not fooled.
-He boldly proposes to join their outfit and share in any future takings.
+On a supply trip to Durango, Curtin is spotted making purchases by a curious Texan named Cody.
+Cody trails Curtin back to the encampment.
+When he confronts the three men, they lie about what they are doing, but he is not fooled.
+He boldly proposes to join their outfit and share only in any future takings.
 Howard, Curtin and Dobbs discuss it and vote to kill him.
-As they announce their verdict, pistols in hand, Gold Hat and his bandits arrive.
-They claim to be Federales.
-After a tense parley, a gunfight ensues, and Cody is killed.
-A genuine troop of Federales suddenly appears and pursues Gold Hat and his gang.
+Just as they announce their verdict, pistols in hand, Gold Hat and his bandits arrive, claiming to be federales.
+After a tense standoff, a gunfight ensues and Cody is killed.
+A troop of genuine federales suddenly appears and pursues Gold Hat and his gang.
 The three prospectors examine Cody's personal effects.
-A letter from a loving wife reveals that he was trying to provide for his family.
-Moved by the letter, Howard and Curtin agree to give part of their share to Cody's family, though Dobbs declines to do the same.
+A loving letter from his wife reveals that he was trying to provide for his family.
+Moved, Howard and Curtin agree to give part of their share to Cody's family, but Dobbs declines to follow suit.